 Higher Wastewater Treatment Standards

 Today’s modern wastewater treatment plants use integrated systems like those mentioned above.
-It’s the combination of the different techniques that works best.
+It’s the combination of the different techniques that work best.
 The result is that the standard of the treated wastewater is much higher than the traditional septic tank.
 These higher standards mean much cleaner wastewater flowing back into the environment.
-Cleaner wastewater means cleaner ground water and surface water.
-As a result, harmful effects on streams, rivers and natural habitats are reduced.
+Cleaner wastewater means cleaner groundwater and surface water.
+As a result, harmful effects on streams, rivers, and natural habitats are reduced.
 When we ensure that our wastewater is as clean as possible we are creating a healthier and safer environment to live in.